-To fix ideas, let us first consider the following framework: Judges are randomly assigned to defendants to make conviction and incarceration decisions by evaluating two distinct attributes of the defendant.
-When deciding on conviction c, a judge assesses the strength of the evidence of the case at hand.
-Without loss of generality, the distribution of the strength of the evidence across defendants U^c is uniform [0,1], where zero is the smoking gun, and one is no evidence against the defendant.
-The judge can be one of two types: harsh (h^c) or lenient (l^c) .
+To fix ideas, let us consider the following framework: Judges are randomly assigned to defendants to make conviction and incarceration decisions by evaluating two distinct attributes of the defendant.
+When deciding on conviction C, a judge assesses the strength of the evidence of the case at hand.
+Without loss of generality, the distribution of the strength of the evidence across defendants $U^c$ is uniform [0,1], where zero is the smoking gun and one is no evidence against the defendant.
+The judge can be one of two types in conviction: harsh $(P_c(H))$ or lenient $(P_c(L))$ .
 Harsh judges do not require much evidence to convict a defendant.
-They have a threshold of 0.8, and thus, they convict 80% of defendants; this corresponds to all defendants with a level of evidence below 0.8.
-Lenient judges require more evidence to convict a defendant, choosing a threshold such that they convict only 20% of them.
+They have a threshold of 0.8, and thus they convict 80% of defendants; this corresponds to all defendants with a level of evidence below 0.8.
+Lenient judges require more evidence to convict a defendant, choosing a threshold of 0.2, such that they convict only 20%.

 Next, if a defendant is convicted, the judge decides on incarceration I. The judge makes this decision based on an assessment of how harmful the convicted defendant may be to society, and how much punishment the defendant deserves.
-This trait which I denote U^{I} , is also distributed uniformly [0,1].
-Very harmful defendants have low values of U^{I} , and non-harmful defendants have values close to 1.
-A harsh judge (h^{I}) would send 80% of the convicted defendants to prison, whereas a lenient one (l^{I}) would only incarcerate 20%.
+This trait, which I denote $U^{I}$ , is also distributed uniformly [0,1].
+Very harmful defendants have low values of $U^{I}$ , and non-harmful defendants have values close to 1.
+A harsh judge $(P_I(H))$ would send 70% of convicted defendants to prison, whereas a lenient one $(P_I(L))$ would only incarcerate 30%.
 It is the same judge making both decisions, but a judge can be of different types on each decision.
-Figure 3 illustrates this situation, where the x-axis traces the strength of the evidence on which the conviction decision is based.
-That is, we can order defendants along one relevant dimension, namely, the strength of the evidence in the [0,1] interval.
-A judge splits the space into two when she or he sets her or his conviction rate: defendants to the right are free, and defendants to the left are convicted.
-Similarly, the y-axis traces the defendant's punishment level, which is related to the assessment of predicted future criminal activity; unobserved -to the econometrician, not the judge-crime severity; and any mitigating/aggravating factors or family ties.17 I refer to this dimension as a measure of the defendants' overall quality.
-For a fixed level of evidence required for conviction, a judge's incarceration level splits the space of convicted individuals into two: a defendant below the threshold will go to prison, and a defendant above will not.
+Figure 3 illustrates this situation.
+The x-axis traces the strength of the evidence the conviction decision is based on.
+That is, we can order defendants along one relevant dimension-namely, the strength of the evidence in the [0,1] interval.
+A judge splits the space into two when she or he sets her or his conviction rate: Defendants to the right are free, and defendants to the left are convicted.
+Similarly, the y-axis traces the defendant's punishment level, which is related to the assessment of predicted future criminal activity; unobserved-to the econometrician, not the judge-crime severity; and any mitigating/aggravating factors or family ties.
+I refer to this dimension as a measure of the defendants' overall quality.
+For a fixed level of evidence required for conviction, a judge's incarceration level splits the space of convicted individuals into two: A defendant below the threshold will go to prison, and a defendant above will not.